A Survey on Large Language Model based Autonomous Agents: LLM-based Autonomous Agent Construction

-where $q$ is the query, for example, the task that the agent should address or the context in which the agent is situated. $M$ is the set of all memories. $s^{rec}(\cdot)$, $s^{rel}(\cdot)$ and $s^{imp}(\cdot)$ are the scoring functions for measuring the recency, relevance, and importance of the memory $m$.
+where $q$ is the query, for example, the task that the agent should address or the context in which the agent is situated. $M$ is the set of all memories. $s^{rec}(\cdot)$, $s^{rel}(\cdot)$ and $s^{imp}(\cdot)$ are the scoring functions for measuring the recency, relevance, and importance of the memory $m$, with higher scores indicating more recent, more relevant, and more important memories respectively.
+These scoring functions can be implemented using various methods, for example, $s^{rel}(q,m)$ can be calculated using vector similarity measures between query and memory embeddings.
 It should be noted that $s^{imp}$ only reflects the characters of the memory itself, thus it is unrelated to the query $q$. $\alpha$, $\beta$ and $\gamma$ are balancing parameters.
 By assigning them with different values, one can obtain various memory reading strategies.
 For example, by setting $\alpha=\gamma=0$, many studies~\cite{modarressi2023ret,zhu2023ghost,wang2023voyager,fischer2023reflective} only consider the relevance score $s^{rel}$ for memory reading.
-By assigning $\alpha=\beta=\gamma=1.0$, \cite{park2023generative} equally weights all the above three metrics to extract information from the memory.
+By assigning $\alpha=\beta=\gamma=1.0$, \cite{park2023generative} equally weights all the above three metrics to extract information from memory.